 1. To keep this dish gluten-free, use liquid aminos.

-2. Water: if you like your soup a little thinner, add the water.
+2. Water: if you like your soup a little thinner, add some or all of the water.
 If you like your chili more stewy, or thicker, just omit it.

 3. This recipe is a great pantry recipe; the more of the fresh veggies that you can include the better, but if you are out of one or two of the veggies, just omit it.
 Similarly, you can substitute in a red, orange, or yellow pepper in place of the green pepper.